Annual Report 2014

-The average rates of interest earned on the Reserve Banks' holdings of Treasury securities decreased to 2.47 percent and the average rates on GSE debt securities increased to 3.10 percent in 2013.
-The average rate of interest earned on federal agency and GSE MBS decreased to 2.93 percent in 2013.
-The average interest rates for securities sold under agreements to repurchase decreased to 0.06 percent in 2013.
-The average rate of interest earned on foreign currency denominated assets decreased to 0.40 percent while the average rate of interest earned on central bank liquidity swaps increased to 0.65 percent in 2013.
+The average rates of interest earned on the Reserve Banks' holdings of Treasury securities increased to 2.50 percent and the average rates on GSE debt securities increased to 3.42 percent in 2014.
+The average rate of interest earned on federal agency and GSE MBS increased to 3.01 percent in 2014.
+The average interest rates for securities sold under agreements to repurchase decreased to 0.05 percent in 2014.
+The average rate of interest earned on foreign currency denominated investments decreased to 0.33 percent while the average rate of interest earned on central bank liquidity swaps decreased to 0.52 percent in 2014.

-In 2013, the average daily primary, secondary, and seasonal credit extended by the Reserve Banks to depository institutions increased by $7 million, to $79 million.
-The average rate of interest earned on primary, secondary, and seasonal credit decreased to 0.25 percent in 2013, from 0.38 percent in 2012.
-The average daily balance of Term Asset-Backed Securities Loan Facility (TALF) loans in 2013 was $264 million, a decrease of $4,233 million from 2012.
-The average rate of interest earned on TALF loans in 2013 was 2.27 percent.
+In 2014, the average daily primary, secondary, and seasonal credit extended by the Reserve Banks to depository institutions increased by $39 million, to $118 million.
+The average rate of interest earned on primary, secondary, and seasonal credit decreased to 0.21 percent in 2014, from 0.25 percent in 2013.
+The average daily balance of Term Asset-Backed Securities Loan Facility (TALF) loans in 2014 was $52 million, a decrease of $212 million from 2013.
+The average rate of interest earned on TALF loans in 2014 was 3.85 percent.

 Investments of the Consolidated VIEs

 Certain lending facilities established during 2008 and 2009, under authority of section 13(3) of the Federal Reserve Act, involved creating and lending to the consolidated VIEs (see table 6).
-Consistent with generally accepted accounting principles, the assets and liabilities of these VIEs have been consolidated with the assets and liabilities of the New York Reserve Bank in the preparation of the statements of condition included in this report.
-The proceeds at the maturity or the liquidation of the consolidated VIEs' assets are used to repay the loans extended by the New York Reserve Bank.
+Consistent with generally accepted accounting principles (GAAP), the assets and liabilities of these VIEs have been consolidated with the assets and liabilities of the New York Reserve Bank in the preparation of the statements of condition included in this report.

 |Item||TALF LLC||Maiden Lane LLC||Maiden Lane II LLC||Maiden Lane III LLC||Total VIEs|